The Vision

 Southside Food Forest | Winston-Salem, NC, USA

-Southside Food Forest is a community garden, intergenerational learning & recreation hub minutes from downtown Winston-Salem in an area food desert.
+Southside Food Forest model is a community garden, intergenerational learning & recreation hub minutes from downtown Winston-Salem in an area food desert.
 For the past five years, intergenerational & cross sector efforts by community members have planted fruit trees, herbs, flowers & berry bushes for the benefit of the community & ecosystem.
 Our members believe that eliminating food deserts in urban areas is essential to self-reliance & achieving prosperous, sustainable communities.

 The Boy and Girl Scouts, Hispanic League, Arts Council of Winston-Salem Forsyth County, Spark Community WS, Piedmont Environmental Alliance, Winston-Salem State University, Young ECOS, Wake Forest University, International Human Rights Consortium, Sacred Spiral Holistics, DOSE Artist Collective, Activate Entertainment Winston-Salem Fashion Week, Sustainable Fashion Week US, Appalachian State University, Salem College, NC Cooperative Extension & more